ShaunCurtis/Blazr.TabControl/readme.md

 The problem we need to solve is that although `BlazrTab` is a child component of `BlazrTabControl`, `BlazrTabControl` has no knowledge of the `BlazrTab` instances created as part of the render process.
 All component instances are created and managed by the Renderer, and are structured into a render tree.
 Individual component instances have no access to that render tree.

-We need to create a registration process, that provides that information to `BlazrTabControl`.

-As passing references to component instances around in not good practice we need a data object to hold the `BlazrTab` state:
+We need a registration process for the individual `BlazorTab` instances to register with `BlazrTabControl`, and a data object to pass the `BlazrTab` state.

-`TabData` is a simple record to hold the Tab data.
+`TabData` is a simple record.

 ```csharp
 public record TabData(string Id, string Label, RenderFragment?
 Content);
 ```

-We can cascade a reference from `BlazrTabControl` that `BlazrTab` instances capture and use to register.
+We can cascade a callback from `BlazrTabControl` that `BlazrTab` instances capture and use to register.

 ### BlazrTab

 Here's the code for `BlazrTab`.
 It's simple.

-1. It's a class, not a Razor component.
-There's no content to render. `BlazrTabControl` will render the `ChildContent` of the selected tab.
+1. It's a class, not a Razor component: there's no content to render. `BlazrTabControl` renders the `ChildContent` of the currently selected tab.
-2. `register` is an `Action` callback to register the component data.
+2. `Register` is an `Action` callback to register the component data.
-3. There's a Label for the Tab and a Id reference for external reference.
+3. There's a `Label` for the Tab and a `Id` reference for external reference.
 4. `ChildContent` holds the `RenderFragment` reference to the content in the parent.
-5. When the component initialises it registers a `TabData` object containing the relevant data `BlazrTabControl` needs to manage and render the component content.
+5. When the component initialises it registers a `TabData` object with `BlazrTabControl`.

 ```csharp